The best part of my job

 Often when grieving loved ones come to me, they’re in the midst of arranging so many details for death care, for animal care, for a memorial, for an estate.
 It feels sometimes like they come to our phone interview or Zoom or in-person meeting with a certain let’s-check-this-box-now attitude.
 And believe me, I get it.
 I’ve been there.

-I think these conversations are the most important part of my business, of the process of putting down words about someone who died.
+These conversations are the most important part of my business, of the process of putting down words about someone who died.
 Once the stories are flowing, I can see it on faces, hear it in voices, this is the thing we should be doing right now.

 dear person services